ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-1.md

 .center[No well defined perimeter; security enforced by identity.]

 ???
 * These are Mongolian Yurts or "Ger" as they are called locally.
-Instead of a castle with walls and a drawbridge, a fixed fortress that has an inside and an outside, these people move from place to place, bringing their houses with them.
+There is no castle with fortified walls to protect them.
+They move from place to place, bringing their houses with them.
 * And if you don't think the Nomadic way can be an effective security posture, think about this for a moment.
-The Mongol military tactics and organization enabled the Genghis Khan to conquer nearly all of continental Asia, the Middle East and parts of eastern Europe.
-Mongol warriors would typically bring three or four horses with them, so they could rotate through the horses and go farther.
-Mongol army units could move up to 100 miles a day, which was unheard of in the 13th century.
+The Mongol military tactics enabled  Genghis Khan to conquer nearly all of continental Asia, the Middle East and parts of eastern Europe.
+Mongol warriors would typically bring 3-4 horses with them, to move up to 100 miles a day, which was unheard of in the 13th century.
 They were faster, more adaptable, and more resilient than all their enemies.
+* Services in the cloud move from place to place or host to host.
+Maybe even across networks.
+They aren't staying in one place, running on 1 IP that we can build fortified walls around.  so we need to adapt and find more resilient method to identify our services

 ---
 name: identity-based-security-1